Building A Matcha Tea Shop Case Study

 Setting up How Matcha on delivery platforms was a key part of our marketing strategy.
 As a new business, we couldn’t solely rely on foot traffic to bring people in.
 This meant relying on delivery platforms to get us visibility online.

-How Matcha had the unique challenge of already existing.
-So it took a few weeks for their support teams to sign over the existing accounts to us and change the bank information to our bank.
+How Matcha had the unique challenge of having an existing account.
+So, it took a few weeks for their support teams to sign over the existing accounts to us and change the bank information to our bank.

 Once this was done, Lydia went to work.

-Delivery platforms maintained an ongoing project through year one- experimenting with ads and offers, changing descriptions and photos, and making bundle deals.
+Delivery platforms needed to be maintained so it was an ongoing project through year one.
+We experimented with ads and offers, changing descriptions and photos, and making bundle deals.
 We invested much time and energy into this portion of the project to gain as many new and recurring customers as possible.

-We found there was a very particular formula for having the perfect restaurant listing on these platforms.
-We spent 80 hours per platform after going live fine-tuning and developing our “secret sauce”.
+Later on, we found out that there was a very particular formula for having the perfect restaurant listing on these platforms.
+We spent 80 hours per platform after going live, fine-tuning, and developing our “secret sauce”.

-Descriptions must be a particular way; pricing has to be set just right, images are factored in, reviews and more.
+Descriptions must be written in a particular way, pricing has to be set just right, images factored in, reviews, and more.
 It was a true challenge.

 Inventory and Stock Management